When the tax and legal questions are answered…

 How will they know who is making the most difference?

-Sylvia's donor education course, Smart Donors…Make a Difference is the ideal resource for Trusted Advisors (such as financial planners, wealth advisors or trust & estate lawyers) to offer clients seeking guidance on making a difference.
+Sylvia’s donor education courses, Smart Donors…Make a Difference (in the USA), ThinkingGiving (in the UK), and Smart Donors… Make a Difference – International (for Americans donating overseas) are the ideal resource for Trusted Advisors (such as financial planners, wealth advisors or trust & estate lawyers) to offer clients seeking guidance on making a charitable giving.

 After completing the virtual course or a workshop, participants have a personal roadmap for their charitable giving.